odddollar/Bilinear-gradient-generator-GUI/README.md

 # Bilinear gradient generator GUI

 Uses bilinear-interpolation to generate random colour gradients.
 A random value is selected for each corner of the image, then bilinear-interpolation is used to interpolate the remaining pixels.
-This is repeated 3 times.
-These 3 separate pixel arrays are then combined into the red, green and blue channels to produce a final image.
+This is repeated 4 times.
+These 4 separate pixel arrays are then combined into the red, green, blue and alpha channels to produce a final image.

+Version 2 adds the ability to manually select the colour of each corner and have them be used to generate the gradient.

 Based *very* heavily on [Bilinear gradient generator](https://github.com/odddollar/Bilinear-gradient-generator).